Cedric-Delanchy/data-analysis-portfolio/README.md

 ## My Stack ##

 Throughout my career I had to use and apprehend a variety of tools to achieve the goals assigned to me.
 Here is a list of some of elements in my stack.
+But above that, I made sure to have the inherent skills so I can switch to new tools I'm not familiar with easily.

 <details>
   <summary> LANGUAGE </summary>